-Information security is about trust.
-As public servants and custodians of public data, we have a duty to protect Oregonian's personal information.
-Regardless of agency mission or size, Oregonians rightfully expect that their government will use technology to improve customer service while ensuring the systems are secure and that personal information receives consistent protections.
-A unified and collaborative approach is necessary to fulfill the trust given by Oregonians-state agencies can no longer afford to go it alone.
+Governor Kate Brown’s Executive Order 16-13, “Unifying Cyber Security in Oregon” (EO 16-13) and SB 90 (2017) represent a fundamental shift in how the state of Oregon approaches IT security.
+At a core level, IT security is about trust—as public servants and custodians of public data, we owe Oregonians a duty to protect their personal information.
+Regardless of agency mission or size, Oregonians rightfully expect their government to use technology to improve customer service while ensuring those systems are secure and that personal information is subject to consistent protections.

 The Enterprise Security Office (ESO) vision will be “unifying cybersecurity to improve customer service for Oregonians while ensuring those systems are secure, resilient and ready for the future."
 In working to realize this vision, the ESO has identified four focus areas informed by the implementation of EO 16-13, including i) proactive, holistic risk management; ii) open empowered culture of security; iii) resilient it architecture; and iv) rapid detection, response, and recovery (outlined in the ESO strategic house below).